-This 'The Crown' Season 3 Promo Teases Olivia Coleman's Debut As The Queen
+This New 'The Crown' Season 3 Trailer Reveals Olivia Coleman's Debut As Queen

 I'm anticipating the day Meghan Markle becomes a character on The Crown, but until then, fans of the Netflix historical drama can count down the days until Olivia Colman first appears as Queen Elizabeth II on the upcoming Season 3.
 Set to play the role for Seasons 3 and 4, Colman's tenure as the Queen is far from over, but if you're still antsy to see her royal side, this The Crown Season 3 promo teases the Academy Award winner's debut as Elizabeth.